isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution108.md

 ### Description

 Rotary wok fryers significantly improve the industrial frying process by providing functions like automated heating, programmable filling of oil/water, automated stirring and cleaning.
 The rotary wok fryer is able to rotate and stir the food to ensure that the food is evenly cooked.
-Recommended min capacity of 20L to accomodate scalability
+Recommended min capacity of 20L to accommodate scalability.
+This does not include equipment such as Jacketed Cooker and Cooking Tank.

+Cost of equipment capped at $37,500 per unit

 ### Details of Solution